JaimeNufio/Gonk/README.md

 The bot listens to incoming messages passively and will interact intermittently with users based on what regex strings it matches in read messages.

+When triggered these actions consist from anything from hidden messages, to speaking up in the voice channel.

 Data it collects are stored on Google Firebase.

+## Technology

+Built in Python, leverages FFMPEG